Charlotte Flair: Other media

 Fliehr appeared in the January 2016 issue of Muscle & Fitness.
 Fliehr ranked 29th out of 50 in the 2017 Sports Illustrated fittest woman athletes of the year.
 In June 2018, Fliehr appeared in the ESPN Body 10 magazine.

-Fliehr made her video game debut as a playable character in WWE 2K17 and has since appeared in WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K Battlegrounds, WWE 2K23, WWE 2K24, and WWE 2K25.
+Fliehr made her video game debut as a playable character in WWE 2K17 and has since appeared in WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K Battlegrounds, WWE 2K23, WWE 2K24, WWE 2K25 and WWE 2K26.

 Fliehr released Second Nature: The Legacy of Ric Flair and the Rise of Charlotte, co-written with her father and Brian Shields, author of the WWE Encyclopedia.

 On December 7, 2017, Fliehr made her film debut on Psych: The Movie, where she played Heather Rockrear, the side kick of the villainous Thin White Duke, portrayed by Zachary Levi.
 In 2021, Fliehr made a guest appearance on Punky Brewster as her wrestling's persona alongside fellow professional wrestler Alexa Bliss.
 On March 15, it was announced that Fliehr would star in the remake of Walking Tall, however, further information had yet to be revealed.
 On May 14, 2024, it was reported that Fliehr was cast in an indie horror filmed named You Lose You Die, where she would portray the character of "Ms. Perfect".

 On October 12, 2022, Fliehr collaborated with jewellery brand Rockford Collection, as they released a new line of designer rings named Eminence.

+In March 2026, Fliehr made a six-figure angel investment in the mental health advocacy brand Self Care is for Everyone.
+As part of the deal, she serves as a creative partner and brand champion for the organization.